arashnm80/arashnm80.github.io/handbook.md

 ### C'est la vie, Leave or fight to live
 This can be the best, this can be the worst.
 This is life.
 Leave or stay and fucking fight for the narrow possibility to live.
 ### No time for caution
+Time is my most precious asset and it's running out like a cup of coffee.
+Whatever I'm gonna do, I have to do it right now.
 ### Reboot
 Let's clear the cache and start from scratch.
 Let's assume I'm born right now.
 ### FUCK